rachelslaybaugh/shell-novice/01-filedir.md

 the shell thinks we're trying to run a command called `ls-F`, which doesn't exist.

-> ## What's In A Name? {.callout}
+> ## What's In A Name?
 >
-> You may have noticed that all of Nelle's files' names are "something dot
+> You may have noticed that all of my files' names are "something dot
 > something".
 This is just a convention: we can call a file `mythesis` or
 > almost anything else we want.
 However, most people use two-part names
 > most of the time to help them (and their programs) tell different kinds